The tactical differences between leagues can make or break a footballer’s chance of success when crossing between them.

 His intelligence has allowed him to thrive in Italy, while his dynamism and versatility could theoretically see him shine in Germany.
 A true all-rounder, it’s no wonder some of the Premier League’s richest and most prestigious clubs are seriously considering a move for the player.

-Milinković-Savić has emerged as a Manchester United transfer target according to the Daily Express, which says they’re lining up a massive £95million bid, while Liverpool had a strong interest in the midfielder during the summer transfer window.
-It would be huge move for the 22-year-old, who as it stands has two years of experience in Serie A.
+Milinković-Savić has emerged as a Manchester United transfer target according to multiple reports, with rumours they’re lining up a massive £95million bid, while Liverpool had a strong interest in the midfielder during the summer transfer window.
+It would be huge move for the 23-year-old, who as it stands has less than three years of experience in Serie A.

 Yet, on the evidence available, he would be both ideally suited to the English game and more than able to adjust to life in a new country.